camlab-bioml/steinbock_snakemake/README.md

 ```

 ### Project specific configuration
-After editing `config.yml`, we would want to ensure we use the settings for each project.
-A simple solution is to copy the `config.yml` file over to the project directory before calling the snakemake pipeline.
+After editing `config.yml`, we would want to ensure we use the sames settings for each project.
+A simple solution is to copy the `config.yml` file over to the project directory before calling the snakemake, and directing it to the config file.
 ```
 cp config/config.yaml data/test_mcd/test_mcd.yaml
 ```